 Credits

-Lauren Tosswill as MaryAnne Amacher
+Lauren Tosswill, MaryAnne Amacher

-Germee Ronirose as my mother (Rena Borromeo Villamil)
+Germee Ronirose, mother (Rena Borromeo Villamil)

 Conceived, filmed & scored by Grace Villamil